 Our knowledge on the long-term effects of concussion and other traumatic injuries to the brain in Australian sportspeople is in its infancy.
 There are several neurological conditions that may be related to repeated concussions and subconcussive injuries, and while modern technologies such as brain scanning can detect some brain diseases, definitive diagnosis requires analysis of actual brain tissue.

 Since the launch of the Australian Sports Brain Bank in March 2018, we have identified chronic traumatic encephalopathy (CTE) in several ex-players of Australian Rules football and rugby league.
 At this stage we do not know how common it is, or how to diagnose it during life.

-Only through examining the brains of Australian sportspeople, with and without a history of concussion or other head injury, will we know the extent of the issue in the Australian sporting
+Only through examining the brains of many Australian sportspeople, with and without a history of concussion or other traumatic brain injuries, from amateur to professional levels, will we know the extent of the issue in the Australian sporting population.

-Only with this information will our sporting communities be able to make well informed policy and effective guidelines for prevention, identification and, potentially, treatment of concussion in
+By gathering this information, our sporting communities be able to make well informed policy and effective guidelines for prevention, identification and, potentially, treatment of concussion and CTE in Australian communities.